-Applications for travel to present, develop, or otherwise support undergraduate research
+Applications for travel to present, compete, perform, or otherwise showcase undergraduate scholarly work.

 The High Point University Undergraduate Research and Creative Works Program is committed to encouraging and supporting high quality undergraduate research and creative projects.
-To that end, the University has made funds available to support student and faculty sponsor travel to present the results of your efforts.
+To that end, the University has made funds available to support student and faculty sponsor travel to showcase completed student research and creative works.

 Students and faculty sponsors are invited to apply for funds to:

 - travel to a conference where you will give an oral presentation or poster presentation on research or creative works.

 - attend a competition where you will compete, perform, or otherwise showcase creative work.

 - Please submit your application at least 3 weeks before travel to allow for time for your request to be approved.
 We will not accept requests after the conference.
 It is acceptable and advisable to submit an application while your abstract is still under review from the conference organizers.advanced funds for travel.